Chatham University Student Honor Code Procedure

 - Attendance or Participation: this requires that an individual attend or participate in an educational endeavor such as a workshop, series of educational sessions, mediation or counseling.

 - Residence Area Suspension: This requires a separation of the student from resident living for a specified period of time.
-This is imposed when it is determined that a student(s) has been disruptive or destructive to herself or the larger residential community.
+This is imposed when it is determined that a student(s) has been disruptive or destructive to themselves or the larger residential community.
 Conditions for readmission to residency may be specified.

 - Residence Area Expulsion: This imposes permanent separation of the student from resident living at the University.
 Such a sanction should be utilized when it is determined that a student will continue to be disruptive to the residential community or when a violation is so severe that it merits permanent removal so as to offer a safe and secure living environment.